A fan’s guide – the club from early doors to today

 After the Clyde Supporters’ Trust saved the day, the club memorably beat Celtic 2-1 in the Scottish Cup, ruining Roy Keane’s first game in charge.

 Former Rangers hero Barry Ferguson arrived in 2014 to see out his playing days and take on a managerial role.
-As the club developed their plan to return to Rutherglen, Ferguson’s Clyde made the League Two play-offs in 2016, beating Elgin but losing to Queen’s Park.
+As the club developed their plan to return to Rutherglen, Ferguson’s Clyde made the League One play-offs in 2016, beating Elgin but losing to Queen’s Park.

 Ground Guide